 Enter Allie who brings her chirpy, salt-of-the-earth earnestness to one supremely stuffy castle.
 This is one of Danica McKellar’s best performances in her Hallmark repertoire.
 Together, she and Penry-Jones make a great onscreen team.
-I love how the screenwriters give a nod to the fact that McKellar is a bestselling author of math books for kids and an internationally-recognized mathematician.
+I love how the writers give a nod to the fact that McKellar is a bestselling author of math books for kids and an internationally-recognized mathematician.
 Respect!

 Festival, Wedding, or Ball?
 Ball